Increasingly, major sport events have been recognized as both economic drivers and powerful place brand builders for communities.

 For more information on our sport tourism projects and consulting services, please contact Russell Reimer, President.

 Russell has been, and continues to be, an integral part of the successful bid to bring Red Bull Crashed Ice to Edmonton for the first time in March of 2015.
-Combining his professionalism, extensive network and inherent understanding of sport tourism, the “Crown Jewel” of Red Bull’s event portfolio will now reach a whole new audience in one of the biggest hockey towns in Canada.
+Combining his professionalism, extensive network and inherent understanding of sport tourism, the “Crown Jewel” of Red Bull’s global event portfolio will now reach a whole new audience in one of the biggest hockey towns in Canada.

 Red Bull International

 Russell has an intimate understanding of the action sports world and helped us to successfully navigate the sport tourism market in Canada to form meaningful partnerships that enhanced our event and exposed our brand to a new audience.

 Event Director, Burton Global Open Series

 As volunteer Vice Chair of Marketing and Communications for the Organizing Committee Calgary for over 10 years, Russell Reimer has been a tremendous addition to our team.
 His creativity and vision have not only contributed to the overall success of the World Cups and World Championships but have played a role in increasing the profile of speed skating in Canada.